ahmadalli/public-notes/docs/0030-netherlands/070-engineering-and-problem-solving.md

 # Engineering and Problem Solving

-I like the way the Dutch approach engineering and enjoy observing their approach to problem solving.
+I like the way the Dutch approach engineering and enjoy observing their systematic approach to problem solving.
 I'm putting together a collection of videos that I think are interesting.

 ## Water Management